 Once you have been placed under arrest, the “custodial” requirement kicks in, and this is when the officer is required to read you your Miranda rights prior to any questioning which may incriminate you.

 The legal remedy sought for a Miranda violation is a suppression of evidence in court.
 This is typically done by your attorney on your behalf via a suppression motion based on violation of your 5th Amendment rights.

 However, statements made during the DUI investigation may still come in, or any statements made by your own volition and not in response to interrogation by the police.
 Also, if you voluntarily, knowingly and intelligently waived your Miranda rights your statement will be admissible.

 Challenging the validity of the results of field sobriety tests, or challenging the officer’s training or how he conducted the tests is another option in defending a DUI.
 Challenging the officer’s objective observations such as “red eyes” or “slow speech” as these are things that can be caused by other things than just intoxication.

 If successful in negotiating a reduced charge or a reduced sentence, or both, a defendant in California typically is offered “wet” reckless2 and “dry” reckless charges.
 These offenses are lesser-included offenses to DUI.
 Reckless driving is driving with a flagrant disregard for people or property.

 Wet reckless implies you were involved in an alcohol related offense.
 The benefit to a wet reckless reduction is there is no mandatory sentence enhancement for a repeat offender.

-If you have been arrested for a DUI and would like to learn more about what attorneys charge.
+If you have been arrested and would like to learn more about how attorneys charge.

 If you want to understand why its important to have an attorney represent you.

-If you are ready to discuss a pending case contact the Aizman Law Firm at 818-351-9555 for a free confidential consultation.
+If you would like to discuss a pending case with an attorney contact the Aizman Law Firm at 818-351-9555 for a free confidential consultation.